 you constantly get flak for keeping dogs on chains, (a growing trend that isn't going away as our once-great country becomes a nation of sissies and whiny-ass cry-babies,) the Alcatraz design gives these busybodies less to complain about.

 deck area of this kennel is 6-feet long and slightly less than 4-feet

 wide.
 This newer model is rapidly becoming our favorite.
-Though only 2-feet shorter in length and narrower by just a few inches it's easier make room for it than the 8-foot model.
-Mobility is one of the primary requirements for these kennels in the first place.
+Though only 2-feet shorter in length and narrower by just a few inches it's easier to make & maneuver than the 8-foot model.
+Mobility was a primary requirement for these kennels in the first place.
 This size fits into more places than the bigger ones.
-The 6-foot model is clumsier to move around by hand or to load into a p/u truck.
-You'll usually need at least 2 "able-bodied" men.
+The 6-foot model is less clumsy to move around by hand or to load into a p/u truck.
+You'll still need at least 2 "able-bodied" men, usually.